🔨 Custom Cabinetry — Western MA & Northern CT

 Full Kitchen Custom Build

-All-new custom cabinets throughout.
+All-new custom cabinets throughout the entire kitchen.
 Complete design freedom, every dimension built to fit.
+Per-square-foot pricing: $20–25/sq ft paint grade, $40–50/sq ft high-end natural wood.

 70–80%ROI at resale

-Wood species — paint-grade MDF vs. solid hardwood
+Wood species — paint-grade MDF vs. solid white oak or cherry

 Scope — single piece vs. full kitchen build

-Your kitchen will be out of service during the project
+Your kitchen will be out of service during installation

 1–3 wks